xumi1993/seispy-doc.post/source/usage/ccp.md

 ### 3. A parameter file

-The parameter file include parameters used in CCP stacking. the format should follow `configparser` module as the following example:
+The parameter file include parameters used in the time-to-depth and CCP stacking. the format should follow `configparser` module as the following example:

 ```Python
 [FileIO]